sowmiya1108/freshersbatch-oct16/README.txt

-It is a assignment created using html.
+It is a assignment created using html,css.
-It contains text and html files.
+It contains text and html files and css files.
-It also uses css.